AKhos27/MyNotes/README.md

 # MyNotes
 Note taking application

-this project is made using Node.js
+this project is made using Node.js, express.js, mongodb.